 Per the CES Order, at least once per year, NYSERDA will issue a Request for Proposals ("RFP") for a designated quantity of RES Tier 1 RECs, subject to the parameters described in this section.
-In the event that supply quantities ultimately procured under such RFP fall short of minimum procurement targets outlined in the CES Order, NYSERDA will conduct a second procurement later that year.
+If supply quantities ultimately procured under such RFP fall short of minimum procurement targets outlined in the CES Order, NYSERDA will conduct a second procurement later that year.

-For RES procurements, DPS Staff and NYSERDA propose to incorporate additional factors to the 70% price, 30% economic development scoring that was previously used in Main Tier RPS REC contract solicitations.
-The primary purpose of these additional factors - which require that participating generation facilities meet a minimal level of maturity - is to maintain robust competition while reducing attrition, thereby increasing the proportion of contracts leading to viable generation facilities, relative to experience under the Main Tier RPS.
+For RES procurements, Staff and NYSERDA will incorporate factors additional to the bid price and economic development scoring that was previously used in Main Tier RPS REC contract solicitations.
+The primary purpose of these additional factors - which require that participating generation facilities meet a minimal level of maturity - is to maintain robust competition while reducing attrition, thereby increasing the proportion of contracts leading to renewable capacity additions.
 As required by the CES Order, the following additional factors were considered:

-- Viability of the generation facility; - Time frame for bid acceptance to operation; - Diversity of resources of the overall portfolio; - Diversity of owners; - Alignment with REV goals specified in procurement solicitations; - Generation facility developer experience; and - Non-cost economic benefits.
+- Viability of the generation facility; - Time frame for bid acceptance to operation; - Diversity of resources of the overall portfolio;

+- Diversity of owners; - Alignment with REV goals specified in procurement solicitations; - Generation facility developer experience; and - Non-cost economic benefits.

-A phased approach to evolving NYSERDA's historical REC central procurement approach is proposed.
+A phased approach to evolving NYSERDA's historical REC central procurement approach is planned.
 The first phase will incorporate adjustments to the criteria and approach for implementation in 2017 that reflect the limited ability of the resource development pipeline to respond on short notice.
-Over time, DPS Staff and NYSERDA envision that, with more advance notice, it may be possible to establish additional criteria or procurement and evaluation processes to further encourage investment and improve the procurement success rate without overly constraining the competitive playing field.
+Over time, Staff and NYSERDA envision that, with more notice, it may be possible to establish additional criteria or procurement and evaluation processes to further encourage investment and improve the success rate without overly constraining the competitive playing field.